Butter Steamed Baby Potatoes are super easy to make in one skillet on the stovetop. Enjoy buttery, melt-in-your-mouth potatoes in 35 minutes!

 Cooking Tips & Tricks

-Much like when you make rice, you do not want to remove the lid until the cooking time is up.
-If you remove the lid too soon, the steam will escape and the potatoes could burn on the outside but not cook through because there isn’t enough liquid to make new steam.
+- Keep the Skillet Covered: Much like when you make rice, you do not want to remove the lid until the cooking time is up.
+If you remove the lid too soon, the steam will escape, and the potatoes could burn on the outside but not cook through because there isn’t enough liquid to make new steam.

 How to Store

-To make a garlic butter sauce, add ⅓ cup butter, and 1 clove minced garlic to a small saucepan.
+- Garlic Butter Sauce: To make a garlic butter sauce, add ⅓ cup butter and 1 clove minced garlic to a small saucepan.
 Cook for 1-2 minutes over low heat.
-Then add ¼ tablespoon dried basil, and 2 teaspoons dried oregano to the browned butter sauce.
-You can use the sauce to dip the potatoes in and drizzle over your main dish.
+Then add ¼ tablespoon dried basil and 2 teaspoons dried oregano to the browned butter sauce.
+You can use the sauce to dip the potatoes in and drizzle it over your main dish.

-To make this buttery herb sauce, add 3 tablespoons lemon juice, ½ cup white wine, and one halve shallot to a saucepan.
+- Tarragon Sauce: To make this buttery herb sauce, add 3 tablespoons lemon juice, ½ cup white wine, and half the shallot to a saucepan.
 Bring the mixture to a boil.
 Then take it off heat, and stir in 1 tablespoon cream.
 Strain the solids out of the sauce.
-Then add 1 tablespoon butter, and melt over low heat.
-Stir in 3 teaspoons chopped tarragon, and serve Fresh Tarragon sauce over the buttery potatoes and chicken.
+Then add 1 tablespoon of butter, and melt over low heat.
+Stir in 3 teaspoons chopped tarragon, and serve fresh tarragon sauce over the buttery potatoes and chicken.

 Frequent Questions